arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

       operationId: replaceEdgeDefinition
       description: |
         Change one specific edge definition.
-        This will modify all occurrences of this definition in all graphs known to your database.
+        This modifies all occurrences of this definition in all graphs known to your database.
       parameters:
         - name: graph
           in: path